djlisbonne/power_outage_analysis/README.md

 - **`min_samples_leaf`**: Minimum samples required at a leaf node.
 Best value: **2**

 #### Hyperparameter Selection Method:
 I used **GridSearchCV** with 3-fold cross-validation to search over the hyperparameter grid and select the best combination.
-The performance was evaluated using **Normalized Mean Absolute Error (neg_mean_absolute_error)** as the scoring metric.
+The performance was evaluated using **Negative Mean Absolute Error (neg_mean_absolute_error)** as the scoring metric.

 #### Model Improvement:
 - **Baseline Model**: Used a basic RandomForestRegressor with default hyperparameters, achieving an NMAE of **0.04**.